-MCA interpretation of the certification and vehicle/container packing certificate requirements of the International Maritime Dangerous Goods (IMDG) Code and UK legislation giving it force of law
+MCA interpretation of the certification and vehicle/container packing certificate requirements of the International Maritime Dangerous Goods (IMDG) Code.

 Signatures on Dangerous Goods Notes (DGN)

 The International Maritime Dangerous Goods (IMDG) Code requires either two signatures on a single transport document, or one signature on each of the Dangerous Goods Transport Document and Container/Vehicle Packing Certificates which shall be attached to each other when not combined into one document.

 The IMDG Code is brought into UK law through the Merchant Shipping (Dangerous Goods and Marine Pollutants) Regulations 1997 S.I.
 2367 (as amended) and the relevant regulatory text is reproduced below.

 IMDG Code Section 126.96.36.199 - Certification

 The dangerous goods transport document prepared by the consignor/shipper shall in addition carry, or be accompanied by, a certificate or declaration that the consignment offered can be accepted for transport and that the goods are

 - properly packaged